 5. Musical Anhedonia – They can listen to sounds or music but cannot derive pleasure from listening to it.
 To them, music is just a compilation of high and low sounds and could not get a sense of emotions out of it.

 → Practical discipline to help prevent child depression.

 Anhedonia is a delusion, like falling head first.
 You are unaware life is upside down, everything seems normal which is to say that the past, present, future are all the same.
 There is no hope, there is no destiny, your brain lies to you by saying you will never be happy, so why bother to do anything?

 The science behind Anhedonia: Nucleus Accumbens

 The nucleus accumbens located deep inside the primitive part of the brain.
 It plays an important role in the brains’ “reward circuit.”
 It operates two neurotransmitters: Dopamine (promotes desire) and Serotonin (satisfaction and inhibition)

-Dopamine is released into the nucleus accumbens, after a “reward” (example: shopping, affection, drugs, pornography).
+Dopamine is a critical chemical that the brain needs in order to feel good.
+It is released into the nucleus accumbens, after a “reward” (example: shopping, affection, drugs, pornography).
 Strong rewarding stimuli include recreational drugs like amphetamines, cocaine, and morphine (NCBI).

 The only cure for depression

 Doctors often mislabel Anhedonia as depression or melancholia and there are no known cures.
 But science acknowledges the correlation between prayer and healing (NCBI) and although causes of it stem from a traumatic event, abuse, neglect, or being unloved, only the love of Jesus can complete and heal us from all forms of sadness.
 (Psalm 147:3; Matthew 9:35; Luke 4:40; John 14:27)